When I die I may not go to heaven,

 Now I love country music, and I love dancing the two-step to songs such as these.
 However, I might have been more enthusiastic if the songs were written about New Mexico heaven (instead of Texas and Alabama heaven).

-Living on earth is like licking an icecream cone.
+Living on earth is like licking an ice cream cone.
 We generally enjoy it, and want it to last a long time.
 But eventually we get down to the last lick and……are we prepared?
 On one hand we figure we would like to go to heaven when we die.
-On the other hand we would prefer not going today, or tomorrow, or in the near future.
+And on the other hand we would prefer not going today, or tomorrow, or in the near future.

 The second: In a new book called Proof of Heaven, a neurosurgeon has a near-death experience and claims he went to heaven.
 Dr Eben Alexander witnessed a female angel who accompanied him, along with butterflies.
 He discusses the Core, where God sits.
 The doctor mentions feelings of unconditional love that were so intense that he now defines this love to be the center of the universe.
 This is essentially the same as what the Bible said 2,000 years ago (see quote below).